When someone inherits a house in California, one of the most common questions is if property taxes will change.

 This system comes from Proposition 13, which limits how quickly property taxes can increase over time.

-However, when ownership changes — including when a property is inherited — the property may be reassessed to current market value, depending on the circumstances.
+However, when ownership changes — including when a property is inherited — the property will be reassessed to current market value, depending on the circumstances.

 When there’s a reassessment, the property’s taxable value might increase significantly compared to the previous assessment.